tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 issued by an internal :term:`Certificate Authority` or commercially issued).

-The **private key** will be used to **sign** WAPT packages whereas the **public key** will be distributed with every WAPT clients so that WAPT agents may validate the files that were signed with the private key.
+The **private key** will be used to **sign** WAPT packages whereas the **public key** will be distributed with every WAPT client so that WAPT agents may validate the files that were signed with the private key.

 The different public keys will be stored in the WAPT subdirectory :file:`ssl`.